-This story about heneguen production in Yucatan generates a surpising amount of interest, so, even though it is old, I leave it on the site.
+This story about henequen production in Yucatan generates a surprising amount of interest, so, even though it is old, I leave it on the site.
+A teacher actually told me she uses it in class to teach writing.
+She did not say whether it was an example of good writing or bad writing and I did not ask.
 It was published in 1998.

 Henequen is the past and the future of Yucatan, according to Jose Pinto Gonzalez, plant manager of the huge Cordemex henequen factory -- largest of the three henequen factories left around Merida.
 Here, the raw fibers from the henequen cactus are shredded, pulled, wound together made into rope that varies in size from fine strands used for making hammocks, twine for baling hay, to hawsers the size of a man's torso that tie ocean freighters to docks around the world.
 Individual strands are sewn together to make burlap bags.
 The factory produces 50,000 burlap bags a day, operating in two shifts, 6 AM to 2 PM and 2 PM to 10 PM, employing 500 workers.
 This is down from 5,000 during the 1980's, when it was run by the government.
 The factory was privatized in 1990.
 Before privatization, workers were paid, even if they there was not enough work for them to do.